 Before our visit I was not overly excited by the idea of seeing Stonehenge, however it was one of those tick off the travel to do list sort of attractions.
 I’m glad we did.

 I was impressed with the size of the structure compared to my expectation.
 Photographs do not do it justice and the mystery adds to the appeal.
+We felt dwarfed standing next to these huge rocks and it is pretty incredible that they stand so firmly throughout so many centuries, without falling.

 Although I suggest you take a jacket because we visited in summer and while I know summer in England is not like summer in Australia, the flat landscape added to the wind chill factor on the day we visited.
 The wind was cutting right through and OMG it was freezing!